 Feasibility of the Autism Navigator® Training in South Africa.

 Problem: Symptoms of autism spectrum disorder (ASD) can be detected reliably between 18 and 24 months of age.
 However, the typical age of detection is much later, and valuable years for early intervention are lost.
-There is an urgent need for evidence-based training in the early signs of ASD.
+There is an urgent need for training in the early red flags of ASD.

 Project: This study examined the feasibility of the Autism Navigator® for Primary Care professional development course in South Africa.
 This is a web-based course designed for health professionals to raise awareness of the early red flags for ASD and thus lower the age of detection of children at risk for ASD and facilitate earlier referral to intervention.
 A mixed methods approach was used.
 Sixty-two providers completed the course on-line with a 94% course completion rate.
 Built-in learner assessment pass rates ranged from 88-100%.
 Second-language English speakers took longer to complete the learner assessments, and providers with less access to the internet spent less time in the course.
 Participants’ perceptions of the acceptability, demand and practicality of the course were overwhelmingly positive with some suggestions made for local conditions.
 Results supported the feasibility of the course in SA with some supports required pertaining to language and internet access.
 We propose that this training has the potential to lower the age of detection of ASD in South Africa and other low resource settings.

 Problem: The South African service provision landscape for families with young children with ASD varies across sectors but in general is inadequate for young children with ASD.
 Research suggests that the earlier intervention can begin with young children with red flags for ASD, the better their outcomes.
 Parents / caregivers are in an optimal position to provide sufficient opportunities for their children to learn and be actively engaged in their natural routines with appropriate support.